 6-9 months, 28” (72 cm) height,

 2 years, 36″ (92 cm) height,

 10 years, 55” (140 cm) height.

-To make this cute circle skirt you can use any fabric you want to.
+To make this cute circle skirt you can use any fabric you want.
 Rayon, polyester, simple cotton, thin corduroy, or lightweight wool will work for this project as well.
-If you want to have more bouncy effect for your skirt use lightweight fabrics, and synthetic rayons and polyester will slink and do a pretty spin around.
-The designer mentions the following fabrics – cotton, double gauze, jersey knit, interlock, stretch fabrics.
+If you want to have a more bouncy effect for your skirt use lightweight fabrics, and synthetic rayons and polyester will slink and do a pretty spin around.
+The designer mentions the following fabrics – cotton, double gauze, jersey knit, interlock, and stretch fabrics.
 We recommend sticking to very lightweight fabrics and we simply adore colorful fabrics.
 On this skirt patterned fabrics in pastel tones will look great.

 As an option, the designer says that you can add a lining to the skirt.
 You should add the same amount as the outer skirt.
 Please note if you do line the skirt then the fabric you use for the skirt should be lightweight cotton.

 The Circle skirt sewing pattern comes in full size and a size chart and finished measurements (both, in inches and cm) are included.
 There are step-by-step instructions and a seam allowance is included in the diagrams.
 For sewing, you won`t need to use a serger.
 Cutting layouts on 44″ and 60″ fabrics are included.

 What you will need to sew the Circle Skirt:

 Between 1/4 and 1 1/4 yard of skirt fabric,